Citi Bike: Development and delays

-The system, which was first supposed to start in fall 2011, got pushed back to summer 2012 due to uncertainties about where to place the rental stations.
+The city, which had already been encouraging cycling as transportation, decided to establish a bicycle share program of the kind that had seen success in other cities.
+In 2011, it selected Alta Bicycle Share to operate the bike share in New York City.
+Citi Bike was created as a public–private partnership operated by NYC Bike Share LLC, a wholly owned subsidiary of Alta.
+The system, which was first supposed to start in fall 2011, was pushed back to summer 2012 due to uncertainties about where to place the rental stations.
 The city had originally intended to place Citi Bike stalls mostly on sidewalks and public plazas, but there were some locations where stalls would take up parking spaces.
-The 2012 implementation date was only for Phase 1 of Citi Bike, with more phases to come later.
+Only one phase of the program was to be implemented in 2012, with more phases to come later.

 Software problems delayed the planned start until March 2013.
 These problems were also reported by Alta programs in Chicago and in Chattanooga, Tennessee.
 The problems reportedly occurred because the Public Bike System Company, a Canadian affiliate of Alta, was involved in a dispute with software supplier 8D Technologies.
 Then, Hurricane Sandy damaged 1,000 bicycles and 60 stations in storage at Brooklyn Navy Yard.
 As planning progressed, some residents expressed dismay at the lack of docking stations in their neighborhoods while others fought against stations on their blocks.